Nicklaus Children's Hospital

 About the center

 The program is using blood and marrow transplants as an innovative therapy to treat a variety of malignant and non-malignant disorders.
-The program provides hematopoietic stem cell transplant including related and unrelated bone marrow, peripheral blood stem cell and cord blood.
-Donors include matched, partially matched, and haplo transplants.
+The program provides hematopoietic stem cell transplant including related and unrelated bone marrow, peripheral blood stem cell, and cord blood.
+Donors include matched, partially matched, and haplo-matched transplants.
 The transplant program continues to be a part of the Children's Oncology Group (COG), the Center for International Blood and Marrow Transplant Research (CIBMTR) and the Pediatric Blood and Marrow Transplant Consortium (PBMTC).
-Nicklaus Children's Hospital has been accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) in 2020.
+Nicklaus Children's Hospital was recently re-accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) in 2020.
 The frist FACT accreditaton dates back to 2003.

 This center has been performing allogeneic transplants since 1991 and has been an NMDP/Be The Match transplant center since May 2000.